Quasinormal mode: Astrophysics

 A perturbed black hole radiates gravitational waves containing a spectrum of quasinormal modes as it relaxes into its final state.
 In an astrophysical setting, the most relevant example of this is the merger of two black holes which results in an oscillating remnant that 'rings' down to its final state.
 These events can be detected with ground-based gravitational-wave detectors.

 The frequencies of the quasinormal modes from a Kerr black hole are predicted by the Teukolsky equation.
 The most important application of QNMs is in testing general relativity, and may improve our understanding of black hole physics.
 By detecting multiple QNMs in the ringdown, it is possible to check for consistency between their frequencies and the corresponding remnant mass and spin, testing the validity of the no-hair theorem.
-In analogy with the role of atomic spectroscopy in the development of quantum mechanics, the program for performing these tests is called black hole spectroscopy.
+In analogy with the role of atomic spectroscopy in the development of quantum mechanics, the program for performing these tests is called black hole ringdown spectroscopy.

 The angular component of the quasinormal modes of a spinning black hole are the spin-weighted spheroidal harmonics, which form the angular part of the separable solution to the Teukolsky equation.
 These are generalisations of the spin-weighted spherical harmonics and become equivalent when the spin of the black hole is zero.

 There is debate regarding the validity of the linear perturbation theory approximation in describing the ringdown phase of a black hole merger, and which QNMs should be included in models of the ringdown.
 In particular, the presence of quadratic QNMs, which arise at second order, have been identified in numerical relativity simulations.
 These have complex frequencies and amplitudes which are related to linear modes.
 The angular components are related to combinations of the spin-weighted spheroidal harmonics in a non-trivial way, and can be determined numerically from simulation data.

 Recently, the properties of quasinormal modes have been tested in the context of the AdS/CFT correspondence.
 Also, the asymptotic behavior of quasinormal modes was proposed to be related to the Immirzi parameter in loop quantum gravity, but convincing arguments have not been found yet.